bradcush/stuff/README.md

 See `./stuff --help` for commands and options

+### sudo

+Links might need to be created in directories that only the root user has access to for certain systems.
+You might need to run `sudo ./stuff` if you see errors due to "Permission denied".

+### Restrictions

+- Symlinking protected directories requires `sudo`
+- Commands must be run in the project root

 ## Documentation

 I've tried to make things as intuitive as I can with sane defaults.
 All